A recent (and now closed) Request for Information (RFI) summarised the General Support Utility Programme (GSUP) requirement as…

 It would therefore make sense that whatever is chosen for GSUP has options for higher weights (and probably an extra axle) without requiring a separate vehicle.

-While I like the idea of IBEX, being realistic about risk probably excludes this option, leaving two design choices.
+While I favour IBEX, being realistic about risk probably excludes this option, leaving two design choices.

 1. Engine front pick-up derived (Ford, Isuzu, Toyota) using UK integrators to add additional military features